dawnscribbler/dawnscribbler.github.io/FrMateo.md

 I hope to die saying Mass – between two consecrations… Learn these prayers by heart and then during the day you can live the wonderful grace of your Mass.
 You have a few moments free –say a Mass of St. John.
 You wake up at night – say a Mass…

 I remember preaching in a big community in California.
 The Mother Superior said to me one day, “Father, I want to thank you.
 Yesterday after your conference about Holy Mass I went to the infirmary to see a poor sister who suffers terribly and who cannot sleep at all, especially during the night.
-She was smiling.
-Mother, I have learned the secret of how to pass the night – the Mass of St. John.
-Thank Father for me for having told us about it.”
+She was smiling and said 'Mother, I have learned the secret of how to pass the night – the Mass of St. John.
+Thank Father for me for having told us about it'”

 *Jesus, King of Love*